notamperdata/notamperdata-addon/ADDON.md

-# notamperdata Google Forms Add-on
+# NoTamperData Google Forms Add-on

 ## Overview

-The notamperdata Google Forms Add-on generates cryptographic hashes of form responses and stores them on the Cardano blockchain for verification.
+The NoTamperData Google Forms Add-on generates cryptographic hashes of form responses and stores them on the Cardano blockchain for verification.
 Only hash values (not actual form data) leave Google's secure environment.

 ## Features